iambibhas/iambibhas.github.com/_posts/2013-04-25-tornado--wtforms--typeerror-formdata-should-be-a-multidict-type-wrapper-.md

     (Pdb) form = SomeForm(self.request.arguments)
     *** TypeError: formdata should be a multidict-type wrapper that supports the 'getlist' method

-The thing is, Tornado does provide a MultiDict for GET/POST/others request arguments -
+The thing is, Tornado does provide a dictionary that contains the data like a MultiDict should do for GET/POST/others request arguments -

     {'_xsrf': ['b2c0d0bebbf84516a8aa0462bb41ea0f'], 'password': ['password'], 'email': ['mail@gmail.com']}